The Complete Guide to HMO Mortgages

 - Shared houses

 - Blocks of converted flats

 - Accommodation for workers/employees

-The best way to finance a HMO property is to use an independent mortgage broker.
-This is because HMO mortgages are offered by both lenders that lend direct to consumer and lenders that only lend through specialist buy to let mortgage brokers.
+The best way to finance a HMO property is to use an independent mortgage broker who has access to HMO mortgage lenders.
+This is because HMO mortgages are offered by lenders that lend direct to consumer and lenders that only lend through specialist buy to let mortgage brokers.
 By using a mortgage broker you are giving yourself access to all of the HMO mortgage providers and therefore the best chance of securing the best finance possible.

 Fox Davidson are a specialist buy to let mortgage broker and secure HMO mortgages from the whole of the market.
 We have access to 1000’s of HMO buy to let mortgage products.

 Licensed and unlicensed HMO’s

 It is important to note that there is a difference between HMO mortgage lenders that will lend on smaller unlicensed HMO’s and those that will lend on larger licensed HMO’s.